-The ADA is the only law that covers children in private schools that do not receive federal funds.
-This law requires schools to provide reasonable accommodations to children with disabilities so that they can participate in school programs and activities.
-In other words, they may need to make exceptions to some of their policies and procedures to take a child’s disability into account.
-However, a school does not need to craft a specific plan for each disabled student under the ADA.
+The ADA is the only law that protects children in private schools that do not receive federal funds.
+Title III of this law, which covers "public accommodations," requires schools to provide reasonable modifications so that children with disabilities can participate in school programs and activities.
+For example, they may need to make exceptions or adjustments to some of their policies and procedures to take a child’s disability into account.
+However, the ADA does not require a school to craft a specific plan for each student with a disability.

 Working with a School to Develop Accommodations

 To make sure that they can accurately explain their child’s condition to school administrators, the parents must understand its details thoroughly.
 They should consult their child’s doctor and keep up with any changes in the child’s diagnosis and symptoms.
 This may involve changes to the health care needs of the child, which the parents will need to communicate to the school.
 For example, the parents will want to tell the school if the child will need access to medications at some point during the class schedule or during school activities.
 The parents also should make sure that the child understands the nature of their condition (to the extent appropriate for their age) and can recognize their symptoms.
 Thus, they can alert the school when a medical need arises.

 Parents should ask school administrators about who is responsible for the health needs of children with disabilities.
 The school may have a designated coordinator for that purpose.
 If a child is not eligible for either an IEP or a Section 504 plan, the parents can discuss the child’s ADA rights with school administrators.
 They may ask the school to provide a certain accommodation, while explaining why the accommodation is tailored to the child’s specific disability.